MAPSuio/UPC-H14/ssnw/problem.md

 # Something, something network

 Applications in 2014 often requeres to communicate with either servers, or other clients.
-An importent aspect of this communication is a well defined protocol so the messages passed are understood correctly by any parties.
+An important aspect of this communication is a well defined protocol so that messages passed are understood correctly by all parties.

 In this task you must be able to send two inputs to our server via our defined protocol.
-The server will reply with a key that can vary up to the total message size.
+The server will reply with a key that can vary in length up to the total message size.
 (2^8 bytes).

-In this task we have prepaired a server running on port 3950 at vor.ifi.uio.no. you can use this when you are testing, but when you deliver you must make sure that your client is connecting to 178.62.248.162 at port 3950.
+In this task we have prepared a server running on port 3950 at vor.ifi.uio.no. you can use this when you are testing, but when you deliver you must make sure that your client is connecting to 178.62.248.162 at port 3950.